Nabeel2002/Doctor-Ratings/README.md

 **Requirements:**

--Evaluation of doctor ratings on RateMDs
+Evaluation of doctor ratings on RateMDs

--Utilization of ratings data
+Utilization of ratings data

--Research on ratings data
+Research on ratings data

--Incorporation of geolocation data for location-based analysis
+Incorporation of geolocation data for location-based analysis

 ## Business Impact